AgentAsk: Multi-Agent Systems Need to Ask: Design of AgentAsk

 \section{Design of AgentAsk}

-Grounded in the taxonomy, failures cluster at the edge where one agent hands information to the next.
+\textbf{Overview.} Grounded in the taxonomy, failures cluster at the edge where one agent hands information to the next.
 We therefore design around three moves and introduce \textbf{AgentAsk}, a framework for real-time monitoring and correction in multi-agent systems.
-First, to find errors, we place an external clarifier at each handoff that inspects the outgoing message and its local context and flags risk early.
+First, to identify errors, we place an external clarifier at each handoff that inspects the outgoing message and its local context, flagging risks early.
 Second, to correct errors, we use “Ask”: the AgentAsk sends a brief, targeted question to the right party so the handoff is repaired before the chain advances.
 Third, we transferred the asking capabilities of the powerful model to AgentAsk, but to keep correction efficient, fine-tuning alone is not enough, so we add reinforcement learning that adapts the ask decision, the addressee, and the phrasing to context and budget.
-Concretely, we use a two-stage training paradigm, \emph{Knowledge Transfer via Supervised Fine-tuning} followed by \emph{Autonomous Learning via Reinforcement Optimization}, which gives \textbf{AgentAsk} an inherited ability to detect faulty outputs and a learned ability to apply minimal, cost-aware clarifications.
-The empirical experiments are provided in Section~\ref{sec:experiments}.
-The design of the proposed method is illustrated in Figure~\ref{fig:framework}.
-Complete training pseudocode appears in Appendix~\ref{app:A} as Algorithm~\ref{alg:agentask}.